PTSD is a mental health condition affecting many U.S. military members, but specific treatment options for veterans are available.

-People understand the possibility of physical harm and danger linked to military service, but there are additional risks.
-What people may not grasp fully are the adverse influences of war, combat and violence on the mental health of service members, which may result in veterans with post-traumatic stress disorder (PTSD).
+Military service is one of the most selfless contributions a person can make, but it comes with risks.
+People often understand the possibility of physical harm and danger linked to military service, but additional risks exist.
+People may not fully grasp the adverse influences of war, combat and violence on the mental health of service members, which may result in veterans with post-traumatic stress disorder (PTSD).

 PTSD and the Military